 - Forget Kaecilius, Baron Mordo May Have Solved The MCU's Villain Problem In Doctor Strange

 Doctor Strange Theories

 Given that Doctor Strange will see the character's initial introduction into the MCU there's not a huge amount of theories flying around just yet.
 But that doesn't mean we don't have any Doctor Strange theories, because welcome to the internet.
 Here's a quick rundown of some of the popular ones right now.

-One of the most popular theories right now, it's looking increasingly likely that Doctor Strange's Eye of Agamotto will be revealed to house an Infinity Stone, likely the Time Stone.
-There's still two stones to be uncovered before Infinity War, after all.
+One of the most popular theories right now was confirmed by the movie and that's that Doctor Strange's Eye of Agamotto was revealed to house an Infinity Stone — the Time Stone.

 Another theory concerns the possibility that Doctor Strange could be the one to help out Bucky Barnes — a.k.a. the Winter Soldier — with his little HYDRA brainwashing problem.